 Stress, both psychological and physical can lead to skin problems.
 Stress has been found to aggravate psoriasis, rosacea and eczema as well as cause hives and rashes.
 Much of this is due to elevation of the stress hormone cortisol.

 Most importantly, studies have found that psychological stress decreases the skin barrier function, the most important role of skin.
 This leads to loss of moisture from the skin, leading to dry, itchy skin.
-But also decreases the repair process and increases the potential for irritants, allergens, toxins and bacteria/fungus to penetrate the skin.
+But stress also decreases the repair process in skin and increases the potential for irritants, allergens, toxins and bacteria/fungus to penetrate the skin.
 This can also cause inflammation, numbness, and itching of the skin.